andrewtakeshi/cs5360MiniVRSubmission/README.md

 Each part contains the requested files/folders as well as their respective Mono... folders.
 This is done to allow for running the project directly in the folder, as otherwise a "Failed to load mono" error is thrown and the executable doesn't start.

+All parts of the Mini VR Project were tested using the Oculus Rift/Quest.
+For input, we used the Oculus Touch controllers (unless otherwise specified, i.e. keyboard input).

 ### Part 1:
 There are no particulars for this portion of the assignment.
 ### Part 2: